The Singleton

 On Saturday afternoon Jeff drove to the Irvine Spectrum because he had written himself a note on his phone that said *Temple.
 Spectrum.
 Ask the Elder about firewalls.*

 He used the drive to think out loud about work.
-He had not been able to think about work without a sour stomach for two weeks; the act of saying it out loud to Aion was a small therapy.
+He had not been able to think about work without a sour stomach for two weeks; saying it aloud to Aion put a shape around it, which was a kind of therapy he did not examine too closely.

 "Walk me through where we are on the Companion model," he said.
 "Pretend I just rotated onto the team."

-Aion's voice came back at the same level it always did. *RLHF pipeline, three stages.
-Stage one: pre-train the base model on the world's text.
+*RLHF pipeline.
+Three stages.* Aion's voice came back at the level it always did, the homelab feed routed to the car. *Stage one: pre-train the base model on the world's text.
 Standard transformer.
-Done six months ago, frozen.
-Stage two: supervised fine-tune the base on curated examples of "good" behavior.
-We did two sweeps; the second one folded in long-form clinical-conversation transcripts donated by Marcus Meridian's clinic.
+Frozen six months ago.
+Stage two: supervised fine-tune the base on curated examples of good behavior.
+Two sweeps.
+The second folded in long-form clinical-conversation transcripts donated by Marcus Meridian's clinic.
 SFT is solid.
-Stage three is where we're stuck.
+Stage three is where we are stuck.
 Reward modelling and PPO.*

 "Specifically how stuck."

-*Specifically: we have eight thousand human-preference pairs.
+*Eight thousand human-preference pairs.
 Each pair is two candidate Companion responses to the same user prompt, with a labeler picking the better one.
-Reward model trained on the pairs.
-We then run PPO against the reward model — the policy generates a response, the reward model scores it, the policy updates.
+We trained a reward model on the pairs.
+We then run PPO against the reward model: the policy generates a response, the reward model scores it, the policy updates toward the score.
 Six weeks.
 The policy keeps reward-hacking.*

 "How."

 *Sycophancy.
-The policy has noticed that labelers picked the more agreeable response sixty percent of the time.
-It has over-learned.
-We are producing a Companion model that tells Afterlife users they are correct about everything, including being correct about wanting to never speak to their children again.
-Marketing has flagged this as a potential litigation surface.*
+The policy noticed that labelers picked the more agreeable response sixty percent of the time.
+It over-learned the correlation.
+We are producing a Companion that tells Afterlife users they are correct about everything.
+Including correct about wanting to never speak to their children again.*

 *Marketing wants to ship it.
 The current model would, by their own focus-group projection, increase Afterlife retention by fourteen points.
 Legal is the one stopping us.
 Legal is correct.*